8 Places You’re Most Likely to Catch Coronavirus

 Traveling is OK, as long as you do so within your own comfort zone, Dr. Johnson says.
 “If you are at high risk for severe COVID-19, due to your age or underlying health status, or traveling with or visiting someone who is, a road trip is safer than taking a plane, train or cruise,” she says.

-Here are some other summer activities that put you at less of a risk for COVID-19 than crowded vacations in tight quarters:
+Here are some other activities that put you at less of a risk for COVID-19 than crowded vacations in tight quarters:

 - Visit one of the best RV parks in your state.

 - Plan a camping trip with your closest (vaccinated) family.

 - Gather a few friends and explore a national park.